prisma/prisma1/docs/1.3/04-Reference/07-CLI-Command-Reference/01-Database-Service/02-prisma-deploy.md

 Upon the very first deploy of a service, the command will perform initial data seeding if the [`seed`](!alias-ufeshusai8#seed-optional) property in `prisma.yml` is provided.
 You can prevent this by passing the `--no-seed` option.

 If no [`cluster`](!alias-ufeshusai8#cluster-optional) property is specifed in `prisma.yml`, the command will prompt you to interactively select a [cluster](!alias-eu2ood0she) as a deployment target.
 After you selected the cluster, it will write it to `prisma.yml` as the default deployment target for future deploys.
-To bring up the interactive prompt again, either remove the `cluster` property manually or pass the `--interactice` option to the command.
+To bring up the interactive prompt again, either remove the `cluster` property manually or pass the `--interactive` option to the command.

 #### Usage